-Sample condolences - please feel free to use these to help you write your own messages.
+Please feel free to use our sample condolences to help you write your own messages.
 But try to make them as personal as you can, and include memories you have of the deceased.
 Sharing memories is always of great comfort to the bereaved.

 These are words of condolences that I have written to friends and colleagues over the years.
 I hope that you will find them helpful when you have to write a note of sympathy at a difficult and emotional time.
 Perhaps consider adding a link to this site to your message as it will be a comforting and useful resource for your grieving friend or relative.

 Click on the cards on this page to purchase.

 Occasionally in life you meet that very special person who it is a privilege to call a friend.